 - The pinky, the smallest of all, represents the Teacher, the one who expounds God's Word.
 This is the finger which can most easily get into the “ear” of the people.
 The teacher works in close proximity with and submits to the Pastor.

 Sounds plausible doesn't it?
 But you know this isn't from the bible, right?
 Some clever person thought this up.
 But there are a few issues…

 The Apostle – The Thumb

-The Apostles are the ‘sent ones’ for the establishing of Churches.
+The Apostles are the ‘sent ones' for the establishing of Churches.
 Uh, no. “He gave some Apostles…” Yea, twelve!
 The Apostles were sent to establish the Church, not churches.
 They accomplished this more than a millennia ago.
-So, argue as you may, the work of the Apostle was done when the last of the twelve died!
+So, argue as you may, the work of the Apostle was done after the work of Paul was completed!
 No one can establish or re-establish what has already been established by God!
 Today, we can only establish congregations or Ecclesia (gatherings/assemblies).
 And Pastors have done this for centuries!
 Oh, and by the way, as far as the thumb being the only finger that can touch all other fingers?
 Sorry, not true.
 Every finger can touch every other finger.
 Try it!

 The Prophet – The Index Finger

 Next, “Some prophets…” Sure!
 God used the Prophets to correct and direct.
 But that was in Israel!
 Now, we have the more sure Word of Prophecy according to 2 Peter 1:19.
 And it's done through preaching.
 All who rightly divide and preach instruction, direction, and correction from the sure Word of Prophecy can be considered doing the work of the Prophet.
 Besides, how many of today's ‘prophets' do the work of yesterday's prophets?
 Or live the life they lived?
 Hmm…

 Take, my brethren, the prophets, who have spoken in the name of the Lord, for an example of suffering affliction, and of patience.
 James 5:10